-Every Summer Sunday and Bank Holiday Nidderdale DalesBus 821 runs from Keighley via the SHUTTLE 662 route to Bingley and Saltaire, then via Shipley and Otley to the Washburn Valley, gateway to the wonderful Nidderdale Area of Outstanding Natural Beauty, Pateley Bridge and Upper Nidderdale.
+Every Summer Sunday Nidderdale DalesBus 820 and 821 run from Keighley via the SHUTTLE 662 route to Bingley and Saltaire, then via Shipley and Otley to the Washburn Valley, gateway to the wonderful Nidderdale National Landscape, Pateley Bridge and Upper Nidderdale.

 There’s no need to book in advance, tickets are available from the driver, so you can simply turn up and go!

 Pateley Bridge is the perfect base to explore Upper Nidderdale.
-There are cafés, pubs, boutique shops, a small park and beautiful riverside walks, and the outstanding Nidderdale Museum (open Sunday afternoons).
+There are cafés, pubs, boutique shops, galleries, a small park and beautiful riverside walks, and the outstanding Nidderdale Museum.
 Or plan a longer hike along the Nidderdale Way or Six Dales Trail.

 Continue on Nidderdale DalesBus 821 from Pateley Bridge for a highly scenic journey past Gouthwaite Reservoir to Ramsgill, Lofthouse and Scar House Reservoir, starting point for lakeside or moorland walks through wild and desolate countryside.